Forest with trees

 Waste management

-The party carrying out the work is responsible for waste sorting and for taking it to the collection point.
-The work is ready when the final clean-up of the worksite is completed.
-Hazardous waste must be separated from other materials to avoid safety risks and the contamination of the other materials so that they become unusable.
+The contractor is responsible for sorting waste and delivering it to collection points.
+The work is complete when the final cleaning of the workstation is completed.
+Hazardous waste must be collected from other materials so that it does not cause a safety risk and the pollution of other materials into uselessness.

-Hazardous waste is separated, marked and packaged appropriately and carefully.
+Drilling etc. Metal shavings caused by work must be removed by vacuuming to ensure product safety.
+Hazardous waste is separated, labelled and packaged appropriately and carefully.

 • Waste in the wrong place can cause chemical reactions